nehaljwani/team.exiv2.org/book/IMaEA.md

 Exiv2 is written in C++.
 The code has taken a great deal of inspiration from the book [Design Patterns: Elements of Reusable Object=Oriented Software](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/).
 The code makes considerable use of STL containers such as vector, map, set, string and many others.
 The code started life as a 32-bit library on Unix and today builds on 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and 7 editions of Visual Studio).
 It can be built by GCC, Clang and many editions of Visual Studio.
 Although the Exiv2 project has never supported Mobile Platforms or Embedded Systems, it should be possible to build for other platforms with modest effort.

-Prior to v0.28, the code was written to the C++ 1998 Standard.
-Starting with Exiv2 v0.28, the code requires a C++11 Compiler.
-Exiv2 v0.28 is a major refactoring of the code and provides a new API.
+Prior to v1.00, the code was written to the C++ 1998 Standard.
+Starting with Exiv2 v1.00, the code requires a C++11 Compiler.
+Exiv2 v1.00 is a major refactoring of the code and provides a new API.
 The project maintains a series of v0.27 "dot" releases for security updates.
-These releases are intended to ease the transition of existing applications in adapting to the new v0.28 API.
+These releases are intended to ease the transition of existing applications in adapting to the new v1.00 API.
 As of v0.27.3, the "dots" can be compiled for C++11 and C++14 using the following cmake options:

 ```bash
 $ cmake .. -DCMAKE_CXX_STANDARD=11 -DCMAKE_CXX_FLAGS=-Wno-deprecated
 ```

-However, compiling "the dots" in C++11 or C++14 uses compiler legacy compatibility to compile std::auto_ptr.  v0.28 replaces std::auto_ptr with std::unique_ptr and therefore cannot be compiled with C++98.  v0.28 can be compiled with C++11 and later including C++14 and C++17.
+However, compiling "the dots" in C++11 or C++14 uses compiler legacy compatibility to compile std::auto\_ptr.  v1.00 replaces std::auto\_ptr with std::unique\_ptr and therefore cannot be compiled with C++98.  v1.00 can be compiled with C++11 and later including C++14, C++17 and C++20.

 [TOC](#TOC)
 <div id="11-2"/>